In This Article

 Call the Hotel When Making Reservations

 As much as possible, avoid booking your hotel through travel sites or the hotel website.
-Call the hotel and tell the concierge on the phone what the occasion is and just how excited you are to be celebrating your recent nuptials at the hotel!
-The concierge will make a note and, you never know, you could just be gifted perks because of it.
-Flowers, chocolates, champagne, complimentary dinner, or a room upgrade are just some of the possibilities!
+Call the hotel and tell the concierge on the phone what the occasion is and how excited you are to celebrate your recent nuptials at their property!
+The concierge will make a note and, you never know, you could be gifted a few perks because of it.
+Flowers, chocolates, champagne, a complimentary dinner, or a room upgrade are just some of the possibilities!

 Utilize Social Media

 If you're snapping pics of your honeymoon, make sure you tag the hotel on social media (and use the hotel's hashtags!).
 You could catch the eye of the hotel's social media manager and be given a sweet treat to make your stay more special.
 So hit up the 'gram, tag the hotel, and share pics of your amazing #honeymoongoals vacation!

 Some wedding venues offer complimentary hotel stays as part of the wedding package.
 If you don't want to spend extra on your honeymoon accommodations and love your wedding reception venue anyway, ask about hotel packages that include complimentary nights when booking before your wedding.

 Just Ask Earnestly

 If you show up to the hotel all excited and share your good news, just ask politely if there's a chance to get a room upgrade to make your honeymoon more special.
 In general, hotel concierges will be happy to make your stay extra special when it's possible.
 An earnest request might just get you a suite with a view!

 The hotel concierge holds a treasure trove of knowledge, from great restaurants to must-try activities.
 Befriend the concierge for help in booking hard-to-get reservations, local travel tips, and maybe even comps when possible.